redislabs-training/ce-redis-langchain/README.md

 ---

-> **📢 Note:** This course is currently in **BETA**.
+> **📢 Note:** This course is currently in **Development**.
 Additional components and stages will be released in the near future, so please check back regularly for updates.
 This course will eventually be migrated as a lab to [Redis University](https://university.redis.com/).

 ---